 #11: Poor Maintenance

-Your “bonus” roofing problem is all too common — ignoring your roof is inviting trouble.
+One of the “bonus” causes of roof damage is all too common — ignoring your roof is inviting trouble.
 The sure cure for poor maintenance is a program of biannual inspection and repair from local, highly trained professionals.

 No matter the length of the list of roofing problems your roof may have, the professionals of Yellowhammer Roofing are ready to help.
 Contact us today!